 To make the dish, various cuts of meat, along with beans, onions, garlic, and spices are simmered low and slow to blend the flavours into a thick soup.
 Because of the time needed to make this dish, it is typically served during the Saturday midday meal with a nap promptly following!
-Thankfully with slow cookers and pressure cookers, the average cook can replicate this traditional dish without the all-day effort.
+Thankfully with slow cookers and pressure cookers, the average cook can replicate this traditional Brazilian dish without the all-day effort.
 You can also use canned beans in a pinch.

 Use a slow cooker: Sear all meat and then vegetables.
 Place beans, meats, vegetables, and spices in the slow cooker and cover with water.
 Cook for 8 hours.